The active element of an accelerometer is a piezoelectric material.

 with high sensitivity has a low resonance frequency.

 Figure 3 shows a typical frequency response curve of an accelerometer

 when it is excited by a constant acceleration.

 Several useful frequency ranges can be derived from this curve:

-is 1.05.
+the sensor is 1.05.
 This means that the measured error compared

 limited to 1/3 the resonance frequency.